 Note: This example is specific to Microsoft Windows and requires an ODBC driver for Access.
 The steps are similar on other platforms but may require a third-party ODBC driver for Access.

-File Open Database New Query...
+From the menus choose: File > Open Database > New Query...